Digestion, Diets, Liver | August 6, 2017 | Author: Naturopath

 The ripe seed from this herb is used as a digestive tonic and to improve disorders affecting both the liver and gallbladder.
 Milk thistle can help purify the body of metabolic wastes, thereby regulating the function of the gallbladder.
 Milk thistle is found in the majority of liver formulations, either in powdered or liquid form.

-The herbs mentioned above are suitable to be taken before and after surgery, just avoid a few days prior.
+Note: The herbs mentioned above are suitable to be taken before and after surgery, just avoid a few days prior.
 Reducing weight gradually and incorporating small amounts of healthy fats into every meal are other ways to reduce your risk of developing gallstones after weight loss surgery.

 Stokes CS, et al. Ursodeoxycholic acid and diets higher in fat prevent gallbladder stones during weight loss: a meta-analysis of randomized controlled trials.
 Clin Gastroenterol Hepatol.
 2014 Jul;12(7):1090-1100.e2;quiz e61